1890s African rinderpest epizootic: Rinderpest in Eritrea and Ethiopia

 buffaloes and antelopes.
-From this, it then reached through the Borana region in Southern Ethiopia in 18–30 days, Central Ethiopia in 8 days and Eritrea in 3 days.
-The severity of the rinderpest primarily depended upon what animals the communities depended on.
+From there, it then reached through the Borena Zone of Southern Ethiopia in 18–30 days, Central Ethiopia in 8 days and Eritrea in 3 days.
+The severity of the rinderpest was influenced by which animals the communities depended on.
 As it left behind little to no cattle, communities such as the Maasai were hit hard while the Somali people and Gabra were almost untouched as they relied on camels.